Legislation Status Report

 Authorizing active service members and spouses, under certain circumstances, to practice in the State under an occupational or professional license issued in another jurisdiction; and altering the definition of "eligible veteran" for purposes of certain provisions of law governing occupational or professional licensing processes to include former service members who have been discharged for more than 1 year before an application for a license, certificate, or registration is submitted.

-In the House - Reassigned to Government, Labor, and Elections and Health (2/3)Government, Labor, and Elections
+In the House - Reassigned to Government, Labor, and Elections and Health (2/3)Government, Labor, and Elections or Health

 Tue 2/17 1:00 PM